 Currently, the activity stream is presented in a very raw form, by date in inverse order.
 It is available

 - filtered by user, from the user dashboard, known also as user home

-- filtered by project, from the project home; provisional criteria are used to associate an action to a project; currently, all logged-in users can access this view;
+- filtered by project, from the project home; the criteria used to associate an action to a project should be documented; currently, all logged-in users can access this view;

 - unfiltered, from the Analytics menu; currently only the CommonSpaces Community Manager and the Administrators of the top-level Communities can access this menu.